chef/chef/CONTRIBUTING.md

 We have a 3 step process for contributions:

-1. Sign or be added to an existing [Contributor License Agreement (CLA)](https://supermarket.chef.io/become-a-contributor).
+1. Commit changes to a git branch, making sure to sign those changes for the [Developer Certificate of Origin](#developer-certification-of-origin-dco)
-2. Create a Github Pull Request for your change.
+2. Create a Github Pull Request for your change, following the instructions in the pull request template
-3. Perform a [Code Review](#cr) with the project maintainers on the pull request.
+3. Perform a [Code Review](#code-review-process) with the project maintainers on the pull request.

 ### Pull Request Requirements

 Chef Projects are built to last.
 We strive to ensure high quality throughout the experience.
 In order to ensure this, we require that all pull requests to Chef projects meet these specifications:

 1. **Tests:** To ensure high quality code and protect against future regressions, we require all the code in Chef Projects to have at least unit test coverage.
 We use [RSpec](http://rspec.info/) for unit testing.
-2. **Green CI Tests:** We use [Travis CI](https://travis-ci.org/) and [AppVeyor](https://www.appveyor.com/) CI systems to test all pull requests.
+2. **Green CI Tests:** We use [Travis CI](https://travis-ci.org/) and/or [AppVeyor](https://www.appveyor.com/) CI systems to test all pull requests.
 We require these test runs to succeed on every pull request before being merged.

 ### Code Review Process

 Code review takes place in Github pull requests.
-See [this article](https://help.github.com/articles/using-pull-requests) if you're not familiar with Github Pull Requests.
+See [this article](https://help.github.com/articles/about-pull-requests/) if you're not familiar with Github Pull Requests.

 Once you open a pull request, Chef engineers will review your code and respond to your pull request with any feedback they might have.
 The process at this point is as follows: